Ponnambalamedu

+Raman Nair, who headed the Devaswom Board under the Congress government said “It’s the police and officials of the Travancore Devaswom Board who would jointly light the fire at Ponnambalamedu on the orders of the state government.”

 Etymology

 Ponnambalamedu is derived from the Malayalam words Pon (gold), Ambalam (temple) and Medu (hill).
 The compound word is meant to refer to the hill of the golden temple.

 Location

 Ponnambalamedu is located at a distance of 4 km from the Sabarimala Ayyappan temple.
 The summit of the hill is at an altitude of 1170 m from mean sea level.
 The hill is in the Goodrickal range of the Ranni Forest Division and has been included as a part of the Periyar National Park, a tiger reserve.
 Ponnambalamedu has been characterized as an ecologically sensitive area by forest officials in the region and has been identified as a critical habitat for tigers.
 The hill is also near the Kochupamba Power Substation, owned and operated by the Kerala State Electricity Board.
 The substation supplies electricity to the Sabarimala temple.
 Access to the peak of Ponnambalamedu is through an unpaved forest road controlled by local forest department authorities.